-It is an honor to present this report to the Solutions Beyond Shelter partners, key stakeholders, and Charrette week participants.
-Through the Charrette process, CSH witnessed the many strengths, opportunities, and challenges in Tippecanoe County.
-The recommendations of this report outline a plan intended to assist the community in preventing and ending homelessness.
-This report, and the Implementation Plan that the community will develop as a result, should be treated as living documents that are flexible and the responsive to community needs, as well as tools to evaluate efforts moving forward.

-Coming together as a community to create a plan to prevent and end homelessness is an audacious goal that, at times, may feel overwhelming.
-However, Tippecanoe County has thoughtful, passionate, and committed leaders-elected officials, agency staff, government partners, individuals experiencing and at risk of homelessness, and many others-to undertake the task of providing housing and other services to the community's most vulnerable.
+It is an honor to present this report to the Solutions Beyond Shelter partners, key stakeholders, and all Charrette week participants.
+Through this intensive and inclusive community process, CSH witnessed the many strengths, opportunities and challenges in Tippecanoe County and the recommendations of this Report outline a plan for capturing and addressing them to assist the community in preventing and ending homelessness.
+This Report, and the Implementation Plan that the community will develop as a result, should be treated as living documents that are flexible and responsive to community needs as well as tools to evaluate efforts moving forward.
+Coming together as a community to create a plan to prevent and end homelessness is an audacious goal that at times may feel overwhelming, however Tippecanoe County has thoughtful, passionate, and committed leaders from elected officials, agency staff, government partners, individuals experiencing and at-risk of homelessness and many others to undertake the task of providing housing and services to the most vulnerable in the community.
 CSH used the notes collected through the fishbowl discussions, community feedback and observations to create the "word cloud" below (created via www.wordle.net).
 Within the word cloud the larger the word, the more often that word appeared in the notes taken during Charrette week.
-For the Tippecanoe County Charrette, the word "people" was used most frequently of any word, serving as a great reminder that this work goes beyond creating plans, housing options, appropriate services, discharge planning, and other tasks, but most importantly it involves touching people's lives to help them access and maintain housing.
+For the Tippecanoe County Charrette, the word "people" was used most frequently of any word, serving as a great reminder that this work goes beyond creating plans. housing options, appropriate services, discharge planning, and many other tasks, but most importantly it involves touching people's lives to help them access and maintain housing.